Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 You’ve just finished stitching your beautiful embroidery project, so now what?
 Just like with sewing, a good pressing, of course!

 Ironing embroidery not only sets the design but also gives it a more professional appearance.
-And, in the case of machine embroidery, a quick pressing can even fix minor embroidery mistakes.
-For instance, if your fabric distorted slightly during the stitching process or if tearing away stabilizer disrupted the design.
+And, in the case of machine embroidery, a quick pressing can even fix very minor embroidery mistakes.
+For instance, if tearing away stabilizer disrupted the design.

 To ensure your embroidered projects look their best when finished, let’s talk about the best pressing techniques and tools for hand-embroidered and machine-embroidered projects and clothes.